josephgoksu/gok-proxy/README.md

 # gok-proxy: Lightweight High-Performance Go Proxy Server

-`gok-proxy` (Gök is "sky" in Turkish) is a lightweight, exceptionally performant, and scalable HTTP/HTTPS proxy server built with Go.
-It leverages `fasthttp` for speed and efficiency, offering a modern alternative to traditional proxy solutions like Squid.
+**`gok-proxy` (Gök, Turkish for "sky") is a lightweight, high-performance, and scalable HTTP/HTTPS proxy server built with Go.
+It leverages `fasthttp` for exceptional speed and efficiency.**

+## Overview

+`gok-proxy` offers a modern, performant alternative to traditional proxy solutions.
+Designed for speed, scalability, and ease of use, it provides robust HTTP/1.1 and HTTPS proxying capabilities.
+Key aspects include structured logging via `slog`, Prometheus metrics integration for comprehensive monitoring, and flexible configuration through `viper`.

 ## Core Features

-- **Exceptional Performance**: Built on Go's concurrency model and the high-speed `fasthttp` library for optimal resource utilization and request handling.
+- **Exceptional Performance**: Built on Go's concurrency model and the `fasthttp` library for optimal resource utilization and high-throughput request handling.
-- **HTTP/1.1 Support**: Full support for HTTP/1.1 protocols.
+- **HTTP/1.1 Support**: Full proxying capabilities for HTTP/1.1 traffic.
-- **HTTPS Proxying (CONNECT Tunneling)**: Securely proxies HTTPS traffic using the HTTP CONNECT method.
+- **HTTPS Proxying (CONNECT Tunneling)**: Securely tunnels HTTPS traffic using the HTTP CONNECT method.
 - **Structured Logging**: Employs `slog` (Go's standard structured logging package) for clear, configurable, and machine-parsable logs.
-- **Prometheus Metrics**: Integrates seamlessly with Prometheus for comprehensive operational metrics and monitoring.
+- **Prometheus Metrics**: Seamless integration with Prometheus for comprehensive operational metrics and monitoring.
-- **Flexible Configuration**: Utilizes `viper` for easy configuration management through a `config.yaml` file, with sensible defaults.
+- **Flexible Configuration**: Easy configuration management via a `config.yaml` file using `viper`, with sensible defaults.
-- **Graceful Shutdown**: Ensures clean termination by handling OS signals, preventing abrupt disconnections.
+- **Graceful Shutdown**: Handles OS signals for clean termination, preventing abrupt disconnections and ensuring in-flight requests are processed.
-- **Connection Pooling**: Optimizes outgoing client connections using `sync.Pool` for `fasthttp.Client` instances.
+- **Connection Pooling**: Optimizes outgoing client connections for proxied requests using `sync.Pool` for `fasthttp.Client` instances, enhancing reuse and performance.

 ## Prerequisites

 - Go 1.24.2 or newer.
 - A Unix-like environment (Linux, macOS) is recommended for development and deployment.

-## Getting Started
+## Quick Start

+Follow these steps to get `gok-proxy` up and running quickly.

 ### 1. Clone the Repository